Akroyal/Akroyal/README.md

+- Welcome to my profile.
 -  👋 Hi, I’m Amit
 - 👀 I’m interested in codding
 - 🌱 I’m currently learning in TUlas Institute
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Tulas
-- 📫 How to reach me ...
+- 📫

 <!---
 Akroyal/Akroyal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.